 In fact, according to a recent survey by DiscoverOrg, 60% of more than 1,000 polled senior executives from the IT industry reported taking an appointment or attending an event after receiving a cold call or unsolicited email.

-If the thought of cold calling makes your stomach drop to your toes these tips won't eliminate your fear, but they will help you make it a more successful experience.
+If the thought of cold calling makes your stomach drop to your toes, these cold calling tips won't eliminate your fear, but they will help you make it a more successful experience.

-Cold Calling Techniques for More Cold Calling Success
+Cold Calling Tips for More Cold Calling Success

 Beginners tend to think that cold calling is about making the sale.
 It's not.
 It's about getting the chance to make the sale.
 Specifically, the purpose of a cold call is to set an appointment to make the pitch.

 You need to target your cold calling to the right audience.
 Use market research to focus on your target market.
-(See How to Find and Sell to Your Target Market.)
 Then find out as much as you possibly can about the company or individual you're going to call in advance.
 This gives you the huge advantage of being able to talk about their business and their needs when you call them.

 4) Prepare an opening statement for your call.

-5) What should be in the opening statement?
+5) What should be in the cold call's opening statement?

 This organizational scheme for cold calling (from AllBusiness.com) works well: "Include a greeting and an introduction, a reference point (something about the prospect), the benefits of your product or service, and a transition to a question or dialogue."

-6) Prepare a script for the rest of your call.
+6) Prepare a script for the rest of your cold call.

 Be prepared to answer detailed questions about your products and services!
 According to Forbes Insight, 58% of potential buyers report that sales reps are unable to answer their questions effectively.

-7) Ask for an appointment at a specific time.
+7) Ask for an appointment at a specific time during your cold call.

 8) Remember that gatekeepers are your allies, not your foes.